 It is true your foot needs to flex, but using very flexible materials does not give desired results.

 The reason flexible material is used is because the client doesn’t think to complain because the orthotics causes no discomfort yet their original symptoms usually persist.

 Orthotics should have some rigidity to them.
 Remember, the whole point is to provide support.
 Soft materials will just collapse.

 In reality a custom orthotic changes the way your foot reacts during the walking cycle.
-When first wearing orthotics, discomfort is usually felt because your foot is being forced into a more natural or “neutral” position.
+When first wearing prescription foot orthotics, discomfort is usually felt because your foot is being forced into a more natural or “neutral” position.
 People who need orthotics usually have something wrong with their arch.

 Eventually your feet adapt to the change and the discomfort goes away (including the original symptoms such as your knee, hip or back pain etc…).

 One of the first questions I get when I recommend prescription foot orthotics is:

 “Why are custom orthotics more expensive than the ones you could go out and buy in somewhere like a pharmacy”.

 Simply put, those“off the shelf”types are likely to be just plain old inserts and are generic.
 They’re made for “everyone and anything”.
 No thought, time or effort has gone in to the precision making and matching them up to an individuals needs and desires.

 An orthotic, a corrective device worn inside a shoe, can help the muscles, tendons and bones of your feet and lower legs function without you suffering from pain and or stiffness.
 Custom-made orthotics are manufactured from a 3-D image of your foot (from a laser scanner) using raw materials.